hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/hazelcast-cluster/README.md

 * `/mnt/sda1/var/lib/minishift/openshift.local.pv/pv0001/` - location of the Persistent Volume `pv0001` in Minishift VM

 The other possibility to put a configuration inside the Minishift VM is to share a directory with the host system using [Minishift hostfolder](https://docs.openshift.org/latest/minishift/using/host-folders.html).

+One more possibility for using custom Hazelcast configuration is to [create a ConfigMap](https://docs.openshift.com/enterprise/3.2/dev_guide/configmaps.html) with the key "hazelcast.xml" and the value with the file content and to mount it instead of using Persistent Volume.

 After starting the application again, the containers use the custom Hazelcast configuration.